Category Archives: Labs

 Theory nugget 1: Passing text to a function

-Many functions that otherwise seem generic and easily reusable, such as input functions or output functions, might have an issue that the text printed on the screen does not really work for us.
+Many functions that otherwise seem generic and easily reusable, such as input and output functions, might have an issue that the printed text doesn’t work for the specific use case

 One way to handle this is what we did before – we printed the text separately and called the generic input/output function (such as read array, read number, print array etc).
 In general, this still remains my recommendation.
 This way you have less complexity that could otherwise hinder the reusability of this function.